top of page

 writing romance, character chemistry, flirting in fiction, slow burn romance, romantic tension, writing romantic dialogue, enemies to lovers, love story writing, subtext in flirting, character relationships, how to write attraction, romantic tropes, emotional connection in writing, developing romance in fiction, writing believable love stories

 The almost moments are just as important as the actual kiss.
 The best romantic tension is built through anticipation.
+However, when you finally get to the kiss, you should make it count.
+This is the moment readers have been reading towards.

 Ways to Build Up to a Kiss:

-• Interrupted Kisses: The world keeps getting in the way—until it doesn’t.
+• Interrupted Kisses: The world keeps getting in the way, until it doesn’t.

 • Unspoken Tension: They both know what’s coming but are pretending otherwise.